 There is no doubt that you will have to spend a freezing night in Edinburgh if you are planning to spend your New Year here.
 But, won't that be a fun?
 On 30th December, crowds fill up the streets with the spectacular Torchlight Procession that looks like a river of fire gliding from the historic Royal Mile to the son et lumiére and fireworks finale on Calton Hill.
 Reach the Edinburgh castle to spot the world-famous Edinburgh Hogmanay Midnight Fireworks on the ramparts turning the colors of the sky with music and live DJ in the backdrop.

 Where?
 Soirees at nightclubs, Champs-Elysees to see Eiffel Tower, Montmarte, dinner cruise

 If there is one city that looks truly magical during the New Year’s Eve, it would be Paris, the ultimate glamour capital of the world.
 The best place to have gourmet cuisine, indulge into shopping and some casual flirtations, Paris stands at the top.
 One of the foremost attractions, Eiffel tower gets all lighted up to amaze and bewitch people.
 You can also visit Montmarte for excellent views of fireworks without the crowd.
 My favorite one would be to book a dinner on the cruise and glide through the illuminating city for an unforgettable experience.
 On New Year’s Day, the Grande Parade de Paris caps off the celebrations.

 Where?
 Letna Gardens, Wenceslas Square and Old Town Square

 One of the most beautiful cities of Europe, Prague looks simply astonishing on the eve of New Year.
 "The city of hundred spires" is the famous hub for party goers and roisterers.
 You will definitely find a number of drinking spots that invite people with various schemes and entertainment programs.
 The best way to witness the immortal beauty of this city is to sit somewhere near the banks of the Vltav to see the ravishing fireworks that light up the whole landscape.

 Even otherwise, Berlin enjoys the status of being the party destination of the world, and the same stands true for this day as well.
 Atleast a million visitors gather at the Brandenburg Gate to welcome the new year and to bid good bye to the one that has gone.
-A visit to Berlin during this time means a walk through "Party Mile,” a 2-km stretch between Brandenburg Gate and the Victory Column to witness the fun stages, party tents, light and laser shows.
+A visit to Berlin during this time means a walk through "Party Mile", a 2-km stretch between Brandenburg Gate and the Victory Column to witness the fun stages, party tents, light and laser shows.

 Let us move to some soothing location to usher in the new year.
 From Croatian performers to sunkissed beaches, this place mesmerizes you to the level of being in trance.
 The weather remains mild and sunny for you to soak in the beauty of the new year.
 Festivities in Dubrovnik center on Stradun, the city’s main street, where you will come across bars, local people and epicurean revelers.
 This is a perfect getaway for those who like quaint party destination for their new year eve.

 Where?
 Perlan or Landakotskirkja church, private parties

 What makes Reykjavik a distinct travel destination for new year eve is that it has prolonged nights to sustain the party swing during this time.
 Reykjavik receives only 4 hours of sun on New Year’s Eve, which lengthens the festival of lights.
 Starting with community bonfires to decorating all the corners, the city immerses in festive spirits at its utmost.
 You can head to Perlan or Landakotskirkja church in order to enjoy the best views of the city.
 Plenty of small, private parties keep things hopping, and bars and clubs remain open well after midnight.

-15.Amsterdam, Netherlands - the Most Happening City of the World
+15.Amsterdam - the Most Happening City of the World

 Where?
 Rembrandtplein, Nieumarkt, Museumplein and Dam Square

 The most happening city of the world appears ever more stunning during the New Year’s Eve.
 You will come across many random street parties filling the spaces between large, organized revelry in public places like Rembrandtplein, Nieumarkt, Museumplein and Dam Square.
 Outdoor concerts add a certain zing to the city, making it look livelier.
-And ofcourse, there are many bridges in Amsterdam to watch the skies changing colours.
+And of course, there are many bridges in Amsterdam to watch the skies changing colours.
 Grab the typical Amsterdam’s delight- a glass of champagne and some fried treats (like oliebollen, viamse frites and bitterballen) from the street vendors, for a true immersion in the festive spirit.